I've been contacted by a member of the Student Support and Intervention Team (SSIT) - now what?

 Generally, students can expect to have an informal conversation with a member of the team to talk about what, if anything, is causing them stress and resources on campus that can help.
 During this conversation, the team member’s primary goal is to ensure your well-being, offer support, and connect you to resources.
 For many students, this will look like a referral to an on-campus resource (such as counseling, health services, the Academic Resource Hub and more!) and/or regular check-ins with a team member.

 We seek to assist students while they remain on campus, but in rare cases may discuss whether a rigorous living-learning environment is the best, safest place for someone who is harming themselves or others, or is disrupting the community.

 When should I refer a student?

 You should refer someone when you have seen signs of distress.
 These signs can be physical, emotional and/or interpersonal.
 Some common examples are changes in daily habits or performance in school or activities, acting different than usual, an inability to focus, becoming withdrawn, or explicitly mentioning hopelessness or struggling.
 Trust your instincts – if you feel like something is wrong, it probably is.
-For more information about signs of distress and why they might be occurring, click here.
+For more information about signs of distress and how to make a referral to Counseling and/or the SSIT, click here.

 What happens after I submit a report?

 After a report is submitted, it gets distributed to team members to ensure it will be read promptly.
 Please note that the form is not monitored 24/7, so in an emergency you should always call Public Safety.
 Team members will consider the information provided to them to determine the best course of action.
 We often meet with the student of concern to hear his or her perspective.
 In all cases, members of the team remain conscientious of and committed to respecting all students’ privacy while providing the type of assistance most helpful to and/or appropriate for the student of concern.

 How does the Student Support and Intervention Team support students?